trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 collect2: error: ld returned 1 exit status
 ```

-It is the `build.log` in almost all of it's entirety.
+It is the `build.log` in almost all of its entirety.
 I had a small
 change in `staging-next` branch which should absolutely not cause that
 failure.
 But I was not sure (one can never be sure when it comes to the
 toolchain bugs).